tstahlhut/fract_ol/README.md

 Now you can set thresholds for iterations and assign colours to it.

+The boundaries of the set can already be calculated approximately by iterating the simple equation: $z = z^2$ 0 stays 0.
+1 stays 1.
+Everything between 0 and 1 converges to 0.
+Everything above 1 diverges to infinity.
+Everything below 0, becomes positive.
+If smaller than -1 it goes to infinity, if between 0 and -1, it goes to 0.
+Thus, everything between -1 to 1 does not diverge and stays inside the set.
+(It is coloured black.)

  "The "style" of this recursive detail depends on the region of the set boundary being examined.
 Mandelbrot set images may be created by sampling the complex numbers and testing, for each sample point c c, whether the sequence f c ( 0 ) , f c ( f c ( 0 ) ) , … {\displaystyle f_{c}(0),f_{c}(f_{c}(0)),\dotsc } goes to infinity.
 Treating the real and imaginary parts of c c as image coordinates on the complex plane, pixels may then be colored according to how soon the sequence | f c ( 0 ) | , | f c ( f c ( 0 ) ) | , … {\displaystyle |f_{c}(0)|,|f_{c}(f_{c}(0))|,\dotsc } crosses an arbitrarily chosen threshold (the threshold must be at least 2, as -2 is the complex number with the largest magnitude within the set, but otherwise the threshold is arbitrary).
 If c c is held constant and the initial value of z z is varied instead, the corresponding Julia set for the point c c is obtained. " (Wikipedia: https://en.wikipedia.org/wiki/Mandelbrot_set)

 ## Bringing Fractals on the Screen

+The Mandelbrot set and the Julia set are grounded on the same equation: $z = z^2 + c$

+Actually, both sets are two views on the very same thing.

 We plot the Mandelbrot and Julia set on a 2D graph: x axis = real component of z